History of The Last of Us in Timeline

 2024: Tabletop Game

-January 2025: Physical Experience Announcement
+January 2025: Physical Experience Announced

-April 9, 2025: Television Series Renewal for Season 3
+April 9, 2025: The Last of Us TV Series Renewed for Third Season

-April 10, 2025: Release of The Last of Us Complete (Digital)
+April 10, 2025: Digital Release of The Last of Us Complete